-Converged learning, also known as HyFlex, is the mode of instruction where some students are in-person in the classroom, while other students join online/remotely for the same synchronous class meeting.
+Converged learning is the mode of instruction where some students are in-person in the classroom, while other students participate online/remotely in the same synchronous class meeting.
 Faculty members may choose this format in order to: offer a class to students who are not able to be on campus; provide students the flexibility of having two ways to attend class; or offer additional in-person learning opportunities for students.
 DCS has designed select classrooms at Rutgers–New Brunswick to support converged learning, providing a high-quality experience that promotes student engagement, regardless of how students choose to attend class.
 In addition to providing classrooms specifically tailored to converged instruction, DCS collects and disseminates best teaching practices for this mode of instruction, and provides personalized support for faculty, as they design, organize, and conduct their classes.
 For details on DCS support for converged learning, please view the sections below.

 Spaces for Converged Learning